KaramMawas/Machine-Learning-By-Andrew-NG/README.md

    - Compute the cost and Gradient for Logistic regression
    - Apply Regularization for the Cost and the Graident for Logistic regression

+## Excercise .3

+   - Neural Network
+   - Cost and Gradient for Neural Network
+   - Multi-class classifier using one-vs-all methods